-The kabbalistic tree of life, the Etz Chaim (Hebrew עץ חיים), is a central system of the Kabbalah and it describes the manifestations of the divine creation in the book of the formation, the Sefer Jetzirah (Hebrew יצירה ספר).
-The tree of life is sub-divided into several levels of the ten primal numbers, namely the Sefirot (sing.
-Sefira), which are linked by the 22 paths.
-These paths correspond to the 22 letters of the Hebrew alphabet.
+The kabbalistic tree of life, called "Etz Chaim" in hebrew (עץ חיים), is one of the most important symbolic systems in the Kabbalah.
+It describes the manifestations of divine creation as it is mentioned in the Book of Formation - the Sefer Jetzirah (יצירה ספר).
+The tree of life is sub-divided into several levels of the ten primal numbers, which are called the Sephirot (sing.
+Sephirah).
+These spheres are are interconnected through 22 paths, which correspond to the 22 letters of the Hebrew alphabet.

 The perception (Daat) bridges the divine and the mundane - heaven and earth.
 At the bottom of my illustration, you find three pillars, which stand for hardness (Binah, Geburah and Hod), mildness (Kether, Tiferet, Yesod and Malkuth) and mercy (Chokmah, Hesed and Netzach).
 To the left of the tree one can see the seven levels of human existence, which correspond to the chakras known from the asian-indian tradition.